Karumi/KataScreenshotAndroid/README.md

 ![Karumi logo][karumilogo] KataScreenshot for Android.
 ============================

-- We are here to practice UI testing using [ScreenshotTestsForAndroid][screenshotFramework].
+- We are here to practice UI testing using [screenshot tests for Android][screenshotFramework].
 - We are going to use [Espresso][espresso] to interact with the Application UI.
 - We are going to use [Dagger2][dagger2] to replace production code with [Test Doubles][testDoubles].
 - We are going to practice pair programming.

-**You can compare [another testing strategy][kataSuperHeroesAndroid] based on a more classical approach where the application UI is tested using just Espresso.**
+**You can compare this testing approach with [a different testing strategy][kataSuperHeroesAndroid] where the application UI is tested using just Espresso.**

 ---